Soldiers Delight Natural Environment Area: History

-Geology
+Geology and Ecology

-The area is mostly underlaid by serpentinite, a rock that contains very little quartz and aluminum-bearing minerals and consists mainly of serpentine.
-Weathered serpentinite is dissolved rock, transformed into thin, sand- and clay-poor soil which is easily eroded.
-This creates a land surface which is stony, unfertile and sparsely vegetated and is the reason that the term "serpentine barren" is used to describe these areas.
-A typical serpentine barren contains bear oak, Virginia pine, Eastern redcedar, grasses and some unique and rare wildflowers.
+The area is mostly underlaid by serpentinite, a rock that consists mainly of serpentine minerals, with very little quartz.
+These minerals are rich in aluminum, iron, magnesium, and chromium, but are low in plant nutrients such as calcium.
+Weathered serpentinite is dissolved rock, transformed into thin, sand- and clay-poor soils, and which is easily eroded.
+This creates a land surface which is stony, unfertile and sparsely vegetated, and thus are referred to as "serpentine barrens".
+Rather than closed-canopy forests typical of the region, these serpentine barrens are largely characterized by grasslands and savannas.
+Grasses, sedges, and forbs dominate, with several unique and rare wildflowers, such as serpentine aster (symphyotrichum depauperatum), large field chickweed (cerastium velutinum), quill fameflower (phemeranthus teretifolius), and tenlobe false foxglove (agalinis decemloba).
+In savannas, trees that grow include blackjack oak (quercus marilandica), bear oak (quercus illicifolia), and eastern redcedar (juniperus virginiana).
+Closed-canopy stands of Virginia pine (pinus virginiana) surround the barrens, but threaten to encroach on the unique serpentine barren grassland and savanna ecosystem through successional afforestation due to past suppression of periodic controlled burns.

 Serpentine is valued as a decorative building stone, road material, and for this area in Maryland, a historic source of chromium ore.
 Isaac Tyson, a 19th-century businessman from Baltimore, was one of the first to make the connection between the occurrence of chromite and serpentine barrens.
 He began mining chromite here in 1827.
 During the 19th century, Soldiers Delight and the Bare Hills district of Baltimore County were the largest producers of chrome in the world.
 In Maryland, chromite, a significant accessory mineral in the serpentine, was mined until 1860.
 Several old mines and quarries are still visible in these serpentine barrens.